Meaning

 Map the term to the workflow, handoff, data source, or dashboard it would actually touch.

-Only turn the concept into work when the audit finds a revenue gap that can move.
+Only turn the concept into work when the plan finds a workflow gap that can move.

 In depth